Keyboard shortcuts

 Operation scheduleroperation_scheduler.goBuffers planner output, enforces cooldown & burst limits, dispatches leader transfers or other operations.

-Heartbeat loopheartbeat_loop.goPeriodically publishes region/store heartbeats and re-runs the planner to produce scheduling actions.
+Heartbeat loopheartbeat_loop.goPeriodically publishes region/store heartbeats and, when the sink implements planner capability, drains scheduling actions.